my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 **Covariance Stationary**

-A sequence of random vectors $⟨X_t⟩$ is said to be covariance stationary if and only if
+A sequence of random vectors $⟨X_t⟩$ is said to be *covariance or weakly stationary* if and only if
 $$
 \begin{aligned}
 & E[X_t] = \mu, \text{ and } \\